AlgoMaster Logo

 Hard Problems (LeetCode Hard)

 The biggest difference is that the approach itself takes longer.
-Finding the right idea is the hard part.
+Finding the right idea is what consumes the most time.

 PhaseTime